Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Case Study

-To evaluate fault cause prediction, we interviewed two expert operators with extensive experience in diagnosing this line.
+To evaluate fault cause retrieval, we interviewed two expert operators with extensive experience in diagnosing this line.
 They identified three common failure scenarios: (i) misalignment of the chip during placement, leading to assembly defects; (ii) grasping failure of the chip, resulting in unsuccessful pickup; and (iii) false detection during visual inspection, causing good parts to be rejected.
-For each scenario, the experts provided a list of known causes, which serve as the ground truth for evaluation.
 Since these scenarios are closely tied to the sequence of operations, they also highlight the importance of incorporating process flow into causal reasoning.

+For each query scenario \(q\), the experts produced a list of plausible causes based on their operational experience.
+The cause sets were prepared independently of the FMEA records and were not used for knowledge graph construction, model training, prompt development, or model selection.
+We denote the resulting expert-elicited reference set by $\mathcal{E}_q$.
+The expert lists were subsequently cross-checked to construct the final reference set used for evaluation.
+All methods were evaluated on the same set of failure scenarios, with the corresponding cause set for each scenario used as ground truth.